Wenz212/Data-Analytics-Portfolio/Retail-Sales-SQL-Analysis/readme.md

 Business Implication

-	•	“Retailers should ensure adequate stock levels for top-selling categories, especially Product X, to avoid stockouts and missed revenue opportunities.”
+- Retailers should ensure adequate stock levels for top-selling categories, especially Product X, to avoid stockouts and missed revenue opportunities.
-	•	“Holiday promotions should be scaled up in Q4, with bundled offers on electronics to capture peak demand.”
+- Holiday promotions should be scaled up in Q4, with bundled offers on electronics to capture peak demand.
-	•	“Marketing campaigns could target male customers with premium upsell opportunities, while volume promotions (discount bundles) may appeal more to younger or female customers.”
+- Marketing campaigns could target male customers with premium upsell opportunities, while volume promotions (discount bundles) may appeal more to younger or female customers.
-	•	“Underperforming branches should replicate strategies of Branch B (e.g., assortment, promotions) to close revenue gaps.”
+- Underperforming branches should replicate strategies of Branch B (e.g., assortment, promotions) to close revenue gaps.